adamzukerman/harmony_experimentation/roadmap.md

 ## Where I Left Off

 ## Ideas for Next Steps
-* Factor out the matplotlib code into a separate file
-* Add a smooth slider for note1 that can recreate the peaks in the dissonance I say on music Stack Exchange
-* change structure of code to support an arbitrary number of notes
 * Create a piano-like input using the keyboard.
   * TODO: Resolve conflicts with matplotlib keybindings
   * Also, this feature feels really crappy.
 It seems hard to make an intuitive mapping from keyboard to piano keys without an additional graphic